 Hazus Hurricane Model

 The Hazus hurricane model estimates physical and economic damage to buildings due to wind and windborne debris.
 Wind hazard data are generated at the census tract level.
 The model considers peak gusts, terrain roughness and tree coverage data for incoming hurricanes, historic storms, or probabilistic hazards.
 This process can be combined with an internal storm surge model or user-supplied surge data to estimate the damage to buildings caused by coastal flooding driven onshore by hurricane winds.

 Hazus risk analyses are categorized as Basic or Advanced, depending on the level of effort and expertise required by the user.
 Advanced Hazus analyses incorporate more detailed local data about a community’s population and assets to generate more accurate and applicable loss estimates.

 A Basic (“Level 1”) Hazus analysis produces initial estimates of earthquake, flood, tsunami, or hurricane wind losses.
 Basic results are based on the generalized national databases and best available information included in Hazus software.
-Users can learn how to run a basic Hazus analysis by taking FEMA's Basic Hazus course (E0313) or watching FEMA’s Hazus training videos on YouTube.
+Users can learn how to run a basic Hazus analysis by watching FEMA’s Hazus training videos on YouTube.

 An Advanced (“Level 2” and “Level 3”) Hazus analysis produces more accurate loss estimates by including information on local hazard conditions and replacing generalized national data with more accurate local inventories of buildings, essential facilities, and infrastructure.